 “Fish rise best at the fly, after a shower that has not mudded the water, yet has beaten the gnats and flies into the rivers.”
 And, “Also after the river is cleared from a flood, they rise exceedingly well; they now covet the fly, having wanted it a time.”

 “When you angle for the trout, you need not make above three or four trials in one place, either with fly or ground-bait, for he will then either take it, or make an offer, or not stir at all, and so you lose time to stay there any longer.”

 And lastly, how to play a good fish-

 “When you have hooked a good fish, have an especial care to keep your rod bent, lest he run to the line, and break your hook, or his hold.”

-With the information now at hand, I invite you to read the fifth or any subsequent edition of Walton and Cotton’s “The Compleat Angler”, and if so inclined, Robert Venable’s “The Experienced Angler”.
-I think that you will concur that while Walton and Cotton are superior literary authors, our “overlooked author/angler, Robert Venables”, contributed far more to our understanding of trout behavior, the life cycle and role of aquatic flies, the making of effective imitative flies, and how to fish with them.
+With the information now at hand, I invite you to read the fifth or any subsequent edition of Walton and Cotton’s “The Compleat Angler”, and Robert Venable’s “The Experienced Angler”.
+I think that you will concur that while Walton and Cotton are superior literary authors.
+But our “overlooked” author/angler, Robert Venables, contributed far more to our understanding of trout behavior, the life cycle and role of aquatic flies, the making of effective imitative flies, and how to fish them.

 written by Allan Simpson, June, 2014. edited November, 2018.